|Cardsharps by Caravaggio (Michaelangelo Merisi), 1595 (Google Art Project - public domain)|

 Trust is a strange thing.
 We work so hard for it, make it the center of how we define ourselves, and then, with one small misstep, we can lose it for years.
-We hope that
+We hope that we can earn it back.

 There are some who pretend to care about trust, giving you the impression that it matters.
 But then their actions don't match their words.